Geograph Seal: Gameplay

 Geograph Seal is a 3D first-person mecha platform-shooter game similar to Jumping Flash! and Quake, where the players assume the role of a pilot controlling a bi-pedal animal-like mecha in an effort to execute the titular project by fighting against oppressive enemy robots that have infested the planetary surface of WS090 and destroy the planetary core in order to obliterate the planet entirely as the main objective through six stages, with each one featuring a distinctive thematic and gameplay style.

 The player's mech can jump up to three times in mid-air, which allows him to reach extreme heights and the camera tilts downwards when a double-jump or triple-jump is executed to allow the player to see their shadow and easily plan a landing spot on the ground or against enemies.
 The player can also shoot projectiles to dispatch enemies as well and collect multiple types of weapons such as heat-seeking rockets and laser.
 Across each stage, the player must complete a determined objective on the current area to face against a boss at the end to progress further through the game.
 If the shields of the mech reaches a critical level, it will be destroyed and the players have a limited number of continues to keep playing before the game is over, however items scattered on the area can be collected to regenerate the shields or increase the firepower of weapons.
 Although the mech cannot strafe on the ground, players can perform strafe-jumping left and right with their first jump.
 In addition to the regular single-player campaign, there is a LAN deathmatch mode, where two players battle against each other to emerge as victor of the match by connecting two X68000 computers with a serial cable.

 Development and release

-Geograph Seal was both the fourth and last title to be developed and published by Exact for the Sharp X68000 in Japan on March 12, 1994, late into the commercial life span of the computer and a year after being discontinued in 1993 by Sharp Corporation with the last model launched, retailing for JP¥9,800.
+Geograph Seal was both the fourth and last title to be developed and published by Exact for the X68000 in Japan on March 12, 1994, late into the commercial life span of the computer and a year after being discontinued in 1993 by Sharp Corporation with the last model launched, retailing for JP¥9,800.
 The game is compatible with multiple X68000 machines, including the X68030 and features support with multiple Roland MIDI sound modules such as the SC-55mkII and the CM-300.